 Are you interested in establishing a facility for training and debriefing?
 Download our free how to guide!

 - Sort out what kind of equipment will be needed

 - Learn more about the software tools available

 Emotions in market research

 Assess emotions online or in a lab with FaceReader™, the unique software for automatic analysis of facial expressions.
 With the online application, you can invite participants from all over the world!
-In addition, the software provides you with information about head orientation, gaze direction, action units, and person characteristics (such as age and gender).
+In addition, the software provides you with information about head orientation, gaze direction, action units, and person characteristics.
 A real-time representation of the circumplex model of affect describes the distribution of emotions in a 2D circular space, containing arousal and valence dimensions.

 Eye tracking technology

 Often eye tracking technology is used to gather information about attention.
 We are an authorized reseller of several eye tracking systems, including stationary and head-mounted systems.
 Head-mounted eye trackers in particular are suitable for recording behavior in a natural environment, such as buying or choosing behavior in a store.
 Desktop eye trackers are extremely suitable to record eye movements of your test participant.
 Show an advertisement, commercial or poster and see exactly where your test participant is looking.